Exhibition Graphics

 Components

-The mix of flower and circle patterns served as a decorative element to add a more lively tone for the the brochure.
-These motifs help enhance visual interest and support the overall mood of the design.
+The combination of flower and circle patterns served as decorative elements, adding a lively tone to the brochure.
+These motifs enhance visual interest and reinforce the overall mood of the design.

 Typography

 The brochure uses three typefaces: Young, Dolly Pro, and Museo Sans.
-The fonts were initially selected to represent a more heritage inspired atmosphere to reflect classic design elements.
-Their tone were adjusted to create a balance between tradition and modernity.
+These fonts were initially chosen to evoke a heritage-inspired atmosphere, reflecting classic design elements.
+Their tones were then adjusted to balance tradition with modernity.

 Drafts

-The planned listing of paintings and text wall content was scrapped, as they were considered less significant compared to the dolls, which are the true essence of the exhibition.
+The planned listing of paintings and wall text was omitted, as they were deemed less important than the dolls, which are central to the exhibition.

 Final Results

-Mockup of the brochure’s full inside spread with the outside right panel.
+Mockup of the brochure’s full interior spread with the exterior right panel.